odil-T/ASL-Gesture-Recognition/README.md

 The `sample_images` folder stores sample images of the different gestures for reference.

-`model_CNN_canny.py` is an experimental file that was used to train and save a convolutional neural network model after applying Canny edge detection on the images from the dataset.
+`model_CNN_canny.py` is an experimental file that was used to train and save another model.
+First, Canny edge detection was applied on the images from the dataset.
+Next, a convolutional neural network was trained and saved on the processed images.